 Does It Really Work?

 Yes; it can be useful and effective when used appropriately, realistically, and in some cases under the supervision of a board-certified dermatologist, Zubritsky says.
 For example, it can be an excellent complementary treatment for mild acne cases in combination with other acne treatments like topical products or medications.
-However, it cannot totally clear particular types of acne like cystic acne.
+However, it may not totally clear particular types of acne like cystic acne.

 Many studies support red light therapy as an effective treatment modality in treating pre-cancerous lesions like actinic keratoses.
 It's typically used with a topical photosensitizer to be effective.